Updated: June 14, 2018

 So how does this affect prices?

-Recall that in order to buy R22, you have to be an EPA-certified technician.
-So, the average homeowner isn’t able to purchase a cylinder themselves.
-Plus, there are some strict regulations now on how refrigerant is reclaimed and recycled, which raises the price.
-This cost is passed on to the homeowner as companies have to cover the increased overhead related to R22 repairs.
+Don’t forget that in order to buy R22, you’ll need to be an EPA-certified technician.
+So, the typical homeowner isn’t able to purchase a cylinder themselves.
+Plus, there are some strict regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
+This cost is passed on to the homeowner as companies have to cover the increased overhead associated with R22 repairs.
 There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing air conditioners.

 So, how will this affect you?